EsoHub/EsoHub-Main/README.md

 print("The script is not yet finished, stay tuned.")
 ```

+# Open Source

+This script will not be open sourced.
+Do not ask for the source.

+# Report a Bug

+You can report a bug by opening a issue on the GitHub repository or by telling us in our Discord server (link can be found below).

+# Discord Server

+Discord Server Link Coming Soon

 # Release Date

 We are unsure of when we will release Eso Hub but we are working hard to improve the script everyday.